Przemoosz/WoTPersonalDataCollector/readme.md

 dotnet build
 ```

+If you want to run this app in Azure.
+Set up this project in Azure Portal and add all listed above local
+variables in Configuration -> Application Settings -> New application setting
 ## Configuration
 In WotPersonalDataCrawler.cs change argument value in TimeTrigger attribute to trigger
 function on different period of time.
 Attribute use NCRONTAB expressions more about this in [documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=in-process&pivots=programming-language-csharp)